Graph cuts always find a global optimum for Potts models (with a catch): Preliminaries

 \section{Preliminaries}

 Before we discuss related work, we formally introduce the inference problem considered in this paper and fix notation.
 Fix a constant $k$ and a graph $G=(V,E)$ with $|V|=n$, $|E| = m$.
 A \emph{labeling} of $G$ is a map $g: V\to [k]$.
-The (pairwise) MAP inference problem $G$ can be written:
+The (pairwise) MAP inference problem on $G$ can be written:

 In this \emph{energy minimization} format, $\theta_u(i)$ is the \emph{node cost} of assigning label $i \in \{1,\ldots, k\}$ to node $u$, and $\theta_{uv}(i,j)$ is the \emph{edge cost} or \emph{pairwise energy} of simultaneously assigning label $i$ to $u$ and $j$ to $v$.
+We assume without loss of generality that $\theta_u(i) \ge 0$ for all $(u,i)$.
 Consider image segmentation: the nodes $u \in V$ correspond to image pixels, and the edges $(u,v)\in E$ connect nearby pixels.
 The node costs $\theta_u(i)$ can be set as the negative score of pixel $u$ for segment $i$, and the pairwise terms $\theta_{uv}(i,j)$ can be set to encourage nearby pixels to belong to the same segment.

 We can identify each labeling $g: V\to L$ with a point $x^g \in \{0,1\}^{nk + mk^2}$ defined by the following indicator functions:

 The MAP inference problem can then be written as:

 The \emph{marginal polytope} $M(G)$ is defined as the convex hull of all $x^g$: